 (d) The directors shall email all players in regards to upcoming tournaments.
-Directors shall arrange phone-out or email promotions.
+Directors shall arrange email promotions.

-(e) The directors shall list all tournaments on CJCC, ACA, and Chess n’ math websites.
+(e) The directors shall endeavor to list all tournaments on CJCC, ACA, and Chess n’ Math websites as appropriate.
 Directors shall make sure that the CJCC website is kept up-to-date.

-(f) The directors shall each direct at least two tournaments throughout the year.
+(f) The directors shall endeavor to direct at least two tournaments each throughout the year.

 (g) The directors shall arrange ordering awards (i.e. medallions, trophies, etc.) and/or any club materials.

-(h) The directors shall arrange engraving the permanent trophies (i.e. school team and club championship trophies).
+(h) The directors shall arrange engraving of the permanent trophies (i.e. school team and club championship trophies).